Vizidox/plato/slate/source/includes/template_creation.md

 After you are done with the HTML file, then create the corresponding JSON Schema, and add everything to Plato, according to instructions on the [Quick Start](#add-templates-to-plato) guide.

 <aside class="warning">
-  [WeasyPrint](https://weasyprint.org/) is used to convert the HTML template to PDF, so make sure you do not use any unsupported HTML tag.
+  <a href="https://weasyprint.org/">WeasyPrint</a> is used to convert the HTML template to PDF, so make sure you do not use any unsupported HTML tag.
 </aside>